diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

 ```
 az network public-ip list -g myACSGroup --query "[].[dnsSettings.domainNameLabel, ipAddress]" --out table
 ```
-4. Look for a IP without the name XXXXmgmt, copy the ipAddress and access it via your web browser.
+4. Look for an IP without label (the IP with name XXXXmgmt is the master node), copy the ipAddress and access it via your web browser.
 You will see your home page of your app running on ACS on Microsoft Azure.
+> **Note**: the public IP assignment process can take up to 5 minutes from the end of the release.

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service/image38.png)

 ## Next steps